Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Deep Functional Factor model

-Second, by projecting high-dimensional observations $\bY_t(\cdot)$ into low-dimensional latent functional factors $\bX_t(\cdot)$, the sequential structure of the time series model can be captured via the factors.
-To model such temporal dependence of $\bX_t(\cdot)$, we adopt a Gaussian process over time to encode historical information.
+Secondly, by projecting high-dimensional observations $\bY_t(\cdot)$ onto low-dimensional latent functional factors $\bX_t(\cdot)$, we can capture the sequential structure of the time series model through the factors.
+To model the temporal dependence of $\bX_t(\cdot)$, we adopt a Gaussian process over time to encode historical information.
 In particular, we design the covariance across factors $r$ and $l$ as follows.
 Let $\cX_t$ represent the historical information up to time $t$, and let $\cX$ be the space containing $\{\cX_t\}_{t \in \N}$.
 For any $u, v \in \cU$,

+where $t$ and $s$ indicate two time stamps, and $\kappa_{\cX}$ and $\kappa_{\cU}$ are the kernels defined on $\cX$ and $\cU$, respectively.
+The indicator function $\mathbb{I}(r=l)$ equals 1 if $r=l$ and 0 otherwise.
+The kernel $\kappa_{\cX}$ captures historical information from different periods and can be regarded as a temporal kernel.
+Similarly, the kernel $\kappa_{\cU}$ can be seen as a spatial kernel.